Ellipse Based Shape Parameters edit page

 legend('Forsterite','Enstatite','Location','eastoutside')

-Because best fit ellipses are always symmetric and the projection function of an entire grain always only consider the convex hull, grain shape fabrics can also be characterized by the the length weighted rose diagram of the directions of grain boundary segments.
+Because best fit ellipses are always symmetric and the projection function of an entire grain always only consider the convex hull, grain shape fabrics can also be characterized by the length weighted rose diagram of the directions of grain boundary segments which considers the entire shape defined by the grain boundary segments of the grain.

 [freqF,bcF] = calcTDF(grains('fo').boundary);